Journal Features Pricing Support Download

 By Paul de Hallé · March 2026

 There is a bar in New Orleans called the Carousel Bar.
 It sits inside the Hotel Monteleone on Royal Street in the French Quarter, and it rotates slowly - one full revolution every fifteen minutes.
-Guests sit at the bar and, if they stay long enough, end up back where they started.
+Guests stay long enough, and they end up back where they started.

 A Portrait of New Orleans